Case Study - Chinese National Charged with Illegal U.S. Exports to Pakistani Nuclear Program

 While the evidence does not show Chinese government complicity, despite the involvement of a state-owned company, this case shows at least the inadequacy of China’s current enforcement policies toward its export controls.
 In this incident, major Chinese companies working on official government contracts allegedly arranged for the illegal procurement of goods from the United States.
 The major gap in China’s oversight and law enforcement efforts is apparent.

-From May 2006 until September 2007, Xun Wang was the managing director of Architectural Coatings at PPG Paints Trading of Shanghai, China.
+The Scheme From May 2006 until September 2007, Xun Wang was the managing director of Architectural Coatings at PPG Paints Trading of Shanghai, China.
 PPG Paints Trading is owned by PPG Industries, located in Pittsburgh, Pennsylvania.
 PPG Industries is a global manufacturer and supplier of chemicals, glass, fiberglass, and architectural and industrial performance coatings.
 PPG Paints Trading imports and exports architectural, refinish, industrial, and packaging coatings for PPG Industries clients in China.

 At its factory in Watertown, Connecticut, PPG Industries manufactures a high-performance paint system with certification for use in nuclear reactors.
 The paint system includes a “two-part epoxy base coat, an epoxy top coat, a thinner, and a solvent.”
 Because of their application in nuclear reactors, these paint coatings require a license for export from the United States and cannot be exported to countries with which the United States does not conduct civil nuclear trade.